Skip to main content

 2. Under Target, select the test Part the test taker will be redirected to if the conditions are met.
 Choose Test End to exit test takers from the test if the conditions are met.

 3. Under Variable, select the score variable that will be used to determine the conditions.
-This element should be configured to reflect how the test taker performed in the initial test Part.
+This element should be configured to reflect how the test taker performed in the test Part being edited.
 The options are:

-• Score total: The total number of points achieved in the test Part.
+• Score total: The total number of points achieved in the test Part being edited.

 • Score ratio: What percentage the test taker achieved (how many points achieved out of the maximum available).